 Some summer session (12 weeks long) courses allow for two weeks total vacation, scheduled at the student's convenience.
 Students should notify the instructor at the course's start about their vacation schedules.
 When not on vacation, students must meet their course’s due dates.
 If in doubt, please contact us by email us before applying.

 Yes.
 Students may take two courses at the same time, but they should keep in mind that each course requires a substantial time commitment; thus, students who already carry a busy schedule of homework and extra-curricular activities may find it difficult or unwise to add two CTY Online Programs courses to the mix.

 Instructors write a lengthy commentary on every assignment.
 Instead of "A+ Great Work!" instructors' comments may be up to a page long!
 View samples of Crafting the Essay student work and instructor critiques:

 Reflecting a dual emphasis on discussion and on writing, instructor comments assess your efforts in both these areas.
 Participation in discussions is mandatory, and feedback about your participation and your writing is provided on an ongoing basis.
 Grammar FUNdamentals also includes open-note tests.

 Within two to three weeks after the course’s end, you’ll receive a detailed, descriptive, page-long evaluation of your performance.
 This course completion document focuses on academic performance, progress, and effort.
 The feedback is addressed to the student and is written in a formal tone.

 Topics discussed in the course completion document are specific and content-centered.
 Educators are able to recognize the high level of work and to measure student achievement by their own standards.
-Letter grades are not generally given, but we can provide them if a parent or guardian indicates that the student plans to take the course for school credit on the program application.
+Letter grades are not generally given, but we will provide them if a parent or guardian indicates that the student plans to take the course for school credit on the program application.

 A certificate of completion will be sent to the mailing address in MyCTY for each student who successfully completes a course.